ghostheory/weather-getter/README.md

 Please run `weather-getter help` to see syntax and examples.

 # Considerations
 This iteration has not been robustly tested and may prove fragile for certain edge cases.
-Howbeit, I did try to account for the empty dataset (when the address is not found by census.gov) and when implemented the crudest of pattern checks against the address string (checking for commas).
+Howbeit, I did try to account for the empty dataset (when the address is not found by census.gov) and then also implemented the crudest of pattern checks against the address string (checking for commas).

-The script accounts for more unhandled exceptions that I came across.
+The script accounts for most of the unhandled exceptions that I came across.
 But, I also did not write any testing around zip codes, secondary address lines, or other edge-cases.

 I considered running this via Docker, but for brevity's sake I never got around to it. as a CLI tool I think Docker would help more with tightening the development feedback loop as well as easy of testing against different versions of Python.
-For something this lightweight and focused I feel okay with
+For something this lightweight and with its use-case I feel okay with foregoing containerization here.

-If I had more time, I would probably have created a virtenv/dockerized container and brought in non-built-in modules like:
+That said, if I had more time, I would probably have created a virtenv/dockerized container and brought in nonbuilt-in modules like:
 - [Click](https://click.palletsprojects.com/en/8.1.x/) for CLI args and flags.
 - [Colorama](https://pypi.python.org/pypi/colorama) for text effects.
 - [i18naddress](https://pypi.org/project/google-i19n-address/) for address validation and normalization.